orbitalchicken/Roadmap/New.md

   - machine will not hibernate, (either from the power button (the hibernate option is selected) or from the exit menu) the screen blanks for a couple of seconds then returns to the session)
   - Even after authorize Samba in gufw, Nemo doesn’t show the local network and machine on it.
 I must manually type smb://user@ip to get in (after workgroup and password) In Mint 18 that was directly available.

-- removing favorites isn't intuitive, there should be a context menu option
 - Can't delete a user.
 Delete button doesn't delete.
 - Effects "Unmaximize Window" behavior does not change with change in settings regardless of effect type or time setting.
 - After the updates last night I am no longer able to drag maximized windows bu the title bar in Cinnamon.
 To clarify the drag of maximized windows, Firefox and Nemo will not drag when maximized, Thunderbird will drag when maximized